Thell/bdo-noderouter/README.md

 To see the graph and nodes as well as view the routing in action visit Shrddr's fantastic [Workerman](https://shrddr.github.io/workerman/) empire planner.

+\* Scroll to the bottom of this file to see the testing results.

 # Usage notes: